By Bob McCauley, ND

 The staples of my diet, the foods included in my salad each and every night without fail, are garlic, hot pepper, avocado, lime or lemon, seeds and nuts of various kinds.
 In the winter in Michigan harvesting greens from my yard is next to impossible until late march or early April when the dandelions, oregano and kale come back.
 So the winter months is when I do a lot of sprouting.
 I usually sprout anywhere from 20 to 30 different types of seeds during those months.
 My favorite sprouts are radish, fenugreek, lentils, red clover, alfalfa, kale and mung beans.
 Sprouts are amongst the most powerful foods that we can possibly consume, which is ironic since they are commonly viewed as a food for wimps.

 Sprouts are some of the healthiest foods because they are still growing when we consume them.
 Other than algae, sprouts are our most powerful food source.
 It is ironic that sprouts have a wimpy connotation to them because they are amongst the strongest foods known.
 When a seed sprouts, it produces in great quantities some of the most powerful anti-disease chemical agents that are then spread throughout the plant as it grows to maturity.
-A good example of this is the broccoli sprout, which produces sulforaphane, a powerful cancer-fighting, chemoprotective agent, at a concentration of 30 – 50 times of that found in the entire plant at maturity.
+A good example of this is the broccoli sprout, which produces sulforaphane, a powerful immune building, chemoprotective agent, at a concentration of 30 – 50 times of that found in the entire plant at maturity.
 All sprouts have this high concentration of enzymes and other organic chemical substances in them in the first days of sprouting.

 This photo was taken with everything gathered together for my salad.
 I put the food on my cutting board and from there all I need is my big chopping knife.